constantinadrian/Trivia_Quiz/README.md

           - The logo of Trivia Quiz will take the user to the Home page.

-          - Landing section - Where the user can take a random quiz or go to the Quiz Category section or Contact section from the navigation menu.
+          - Landing section - Where the user can take a general quiz or go to the Quiz Category section or Contact section from the navigation menu.

           - Quiz Category section - Where users can select a quiz from different categories.